rforbiodatascience25/group_04_package/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of dogmolr is to …
+The goal of dogmolr is to represent the central dogma of molecular biology.

 ## Installation